freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 may be simpler.
 An outline of the steps involved in rebuilding an *Admin Workstation* is as follows:

  #.
-Prepare the USB sticks.
+Prepare the USB flash drives.
  #.
 (Optional) Boot the *Application* and *Monitor Server* in single user mode and reset
     the shell admin account password.
  #.
 Set up SSH access for the new *Admin Workstation*.